MQ-software-carpentry/statistics-with-r/_episodes_rmd/06-bayesian-statistics.Rmd

 ## 1.4 Model-based Bayesian Inference

 The difference between Bayesian statistics and classical statistical theory is that in Bayesian statistics **all** unknown parameters are considered to be random variables which is why the *prior distribution* must be defined at the start in Bayesian statistics.
 This prior distribution encapsulates the information available to the researcher before any "data" are involved in the statistical analysis.
 Interest lies in  calculating the *posterior distribution* $f(\pmb{\theta}\|\pmb{y})$ of the parameter $\pmb{\theta}$ given the observed data $\pmb{y}$.
-Using Bayes theorem, the posterior distribution can be written as
+Using Bayes' theorem, the posterior distribution can be written as

 $$ f(\pmb{\theta}|\pmb{y})=\frac{f(\pmb{y}|\pmb{\theta})f(\pmb{\theta})}{f(\pmb{y})} \propto f(\pmb{y}|\pmb{\theta})f(\pmb{\theta}).$$